geewax-tech/wepass-site/privacy.md

 - Question and answer history and statistics

 We may choose to use cookies on our websites to track website visitorship and experience.
 Most web browsers are designed to accept cookies.
 If you do not wish to receive any cookies, you may set your browser to refuse it.

+This information will be stored in our storage providers (including, but not limited to, Google, Google Cloud Platform, Firebase, Firestore, Amazon, Amazon Web Services, and GitHub).

 3.2 The above Personal Data mentioned in Clause 3.1 is collected for any purposes in connection with the services provided by us from time to time and to ascertain if you are eligible for discounts, privileges or benefits or other related purposes; to conduct market research and analysis; for direct marketing through voice calls; text messages; email; direct mail and facsimile messages; for payment and/or credit control purposes; to notify you of any changes to our policies or services which may affect you; to respond to queries and feedback; for identification and club access; maintaining and updating your membership details; and informing you of new developments, services, promotions of WePass and other third parties which we are associated with.